Leyland dog daycare owner responds to leaked video of dog being dragged along floor by staff

 Robyn, who left the day after recording the video, said: "I quit because I couldn't bare to watch the way those dogs were treated anymore.
 I got home that night and completely broke down.”

-“We felt we had a duty to report our concerns to the RSPCA and inform current and future customers,” said Katie, who volunteered at Paws Playhouse before starting her dog walking service.
+“We felt we had a duty to report our concerns to the RSPCA and inform current and future customers,” said Katie, 25, who worked at Paws Playhouse as a volunteer before starting her dog walking service.

-“We are not trying to ruin anyone’s business,” added Katie, “we just want those who have dogs at Paws Playhouse to see what we’ve seen and make their own informed decision.
+“We are not trying to ruin anyone’s business,” she added, “we just want those who have dogs at Paws Playhouse to see what we’ve seen and make their own informed decision.

 "The video doesn’t lie and no one can try to say it’s taken out of context.
-This is just one of a number of incidents we witnessed in our time there.
+This is just one of a number of incidents we witnessed in our time there”, claims Katie.

 The footage was handed to the RSPCA and inspectors visited Paws Playhouse this week to speak to the owner, Lee Parkinson.